 We’ve found that the only time we need to turn the waders inside to dry the inside is after we go for an inadvertent swim.
 If and when you fall in the river and fill your waders up, you will need to turn them inside out to fully drain and dry the inside before storing them.
 And remember to always wear your wading belt for safety!

-The bottom line is that it pay to dry your waders to avoid mildew damage.
-Mildew is not only gross, but it actually damages waterproof breathable fabrics and seam tape making them more likely to wear out and need to be replaced faster.
-So just hang your waders up to dry in a warm well ventilated area, allow them to dry out completely between uses, and you’ll be ready for your next trip with dry and warm waders.
-We’ll leave you with these example photos below of what to avoid!
-The black spots throughout is all black mildew, doing it’s best to damage and ruin these waders.
+The bottom line is that it pays to dry your waders to avoid mildew damage.
+Mildew is not only stinky and gross (and possibly harmful to your health), but it actually damages waterproof breathable fabrics and seam tape making them more likely to wear out and need to be replaced faster.